-There are two types of concrete polishing.
+There are two types of concrete polishing in Renton, Washington.
 The first is wet concrete polishing, which are performed with a solvent such as acetone, and dry concrete polishing, in which an abrasive such as quartz sand is used.
 Wet concrete polishing usually takes only around 15 minutes.
 On the other hand, dry concrete polishing may take several hours.
 But either way, the result is virtually the same: the floor has a shine.

 So how do you know when to use wet concrete polishing and when to use dry concrete polishing?
 To decide whether or not to use wet concrete polishing, it is necessary to first understand how the process works.
 When you apply a new coating of sealer to a new construction, the existing concrete is already damp with water.
 When this happens, the concrete becomes subject to microscopic abrasion, which causes it to become rougher than what it was before.
 Applying a new sealer dampens the floor’s structure.

 To give your floors that shine that you are looking for, you should perform this multi-step process.
 Start by giving your floors a thorough cleaning so as to remove any debris that might have remained after cleaning.
 If you want, you can also perform a light sanding to get rid of scratches and minor imperfections.
 Next, you will need to purchase a high-quality concrete polishing compound.
 Look for a brand that uses nano-technology so that you can ensure a higher level of luster.
 Nano-technology helps improve the chemical makeup of the concrete mix, making it durable and wear-resistant.
 Also, look for a concrete polishing solvent designed to be absorbed by the concrete after it is applied.
 This will help make sure that the concrete polishing compound stays on the floor.